Free calculator

 - How does DraftView reduce these costs?

 - DraftView renders the GitHub PR as a visual, Google Docs-style review page.
 Writers spend ~10 minutes per PR accepting or rejecting suggestions instead of 60-120 minutes reconciling Google Docs feedback.
-Reviewers see formatted content with inline suggestions — no learning curve, no GitHub account required.
+Reviewers see formatted content with inline suggestions.
+No learning curve, no GitHub account required.
 Suggestions sync back to the PR as native GitHub Suggested Changes, so there is no version drift between the review copy and the source.

 - Is this calculator biased toward DraftView?